awsdocs/amazon-sqs-developer-guide/doc_source/sqs-sending-messages-from-vpc.md

-# Tutorial: Sending a Message to an Amazon SQS Queue from Amazon Virtual Private Cloud<a name="sqs-sending-messages-from-vpc"></a>
+# Tutorial: Sending a message to an Amazon SQS queue from Amazon Virtual Private Cloud<a name="sqs-sending-messages-from-vpc"></a>

 In this tutorial, you learn how to send messages to an Amazon SQS queue over a secure, private network\.
 This network consists of a VPC that contains an Amazon EC2 instance\.
 The instance connects to Amazon SQS through an *interface VPC endpoint*, allowing you to connect to the Amazon EC2 instance and send messages to the Amazon SQS queue even though the network is disconnected from the public internet\.
-For more information, see [Amazon Virtual Private Cloud Endpoints for Amazon SQS](sqs-internetwork-traffic-privacy.md#sqs-vpc-endpoints)\.
+For more information, see [Amazon Virtual Private Cloud endpoints for Amazon SQS](sqs-internetwork-traffic-privacy.md#sqs-vpc-endpoints)\.

 **Important**
 You can use Amazon Virtual Private Cloud only with HTTPS Amazon SQS endpoints\.